gamedig/node-gamedig/GAMES_LIST.md

 One can also provide an authentication token via the `token` option to skip the `PasswordlessLogin` query.

+The query is done via the lightweight query option but also safely tries to utilize the HTTP one.

 ### <a name="soldat"></a>Soldat
 Requires `Allow_Download` and `Logging` to be `1` in the server config.